HarshaNandini-12/Frontend-Web_project_MANTRA2026/README.md

 Code Craft Academy
 Frontend Website

-Code Craft Academy is a simple frontend educational website developed using HTML5 and CSS3.
+Code Craft Academy is a simple frontend educational website developed using HTML and CSS.
 It provides a clean and user-friendly interface where students can explore courses, view information, browse the gallery, and register through a simple form.

 FEATURES